get-dx/backstage-plugin/README.md

 | `<EntityScorecardsCard />` | Info card showing current scorecard levels and checks for the service.    |
 | `<EntityTasksCard />`      | Info card showing outstanding tasks for the service.                      |

-These components expect entities to have the same identifer in Backstage and DX.
-For example, if you have a Backstage entity with the `metadata.name` of `my-app`, then you must also have an entity in the DX Catalog with the identifier of `my-app` so the info cards can fetch the data successfully.
+Each of these components requires an `entityIdentifier` prop, in order to fetch the correct DX entity.
+If you use the Backstage catalog plugin, you can call Backstage's `useEntity` hook to get metadata to help map or construct the DX entity identifier.

 Install the full-page components by defining routes in the service entity page: